 Platt is also a member of SweetPro, a music production house in New York City, who have composed and recorded all four seasons of original music for comedian Louis C.K.'s show "Louie" on FX which premiered in the summer of 2010.

 Two years later, at the age of twelve, Adam was invited back by Lionel Hampton to be a guest artist at his Jazz Festival.

 Platt's involvement with education is evident, having taught hundreds of students of all ages over the years including master classes and outreach programs for all grade levels in the public schools in the Northeast as well as Bozeman, Montana.
-Adam joined the faculty at the renowned Stanford Jazz Workshop at Stanford University in 2007, and is now the head of musician training, as well as the resident accompanist and co-teacher for New York City's renowned Jazz at Lincoln Center program "WeBop!" which was named Best Music Class in 2013 by New York Magazine.
+Adam joined the faculty at the renowned Stanford Jazz Workshop at Stanford University in 2007.
+He is now the head of musician training, as well as the resident accompanist and co-teacher for New York City's renowned Jazz at Lincoln Center program "WeBop!" which was named Best Music Class in 2013 by New York Magazine.

 Watch a short video of Adam teaching a three year old: